bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 A 2-length De Bruijn cycle of the 4 sequences repeats each one 4 times, yielding a total of 16 blocks.
 This cycle was repeated twice in each of the 2 scanning sessions separated by approximately 5 minutes, thus resulting in a total of 64 blocks (4 groups of 16 practice blocks).

-## Scan acquisition
+## MRI data acquisition

-MRI data were acquired on a Siemens Trio 3T scanner on 2 two separate sessions.
+MRI data were acquired on a Siemens TIM Trio 3T scanner on 2 two separate sessions.
-The first session used a 32-channel coil to acquire high-resolution anatomical T1 weighted image using Multi-Echo (4) MPRAGE (MEMPRAGE, 1mm iso, TR=2530ms, TE=1.64,3.6,5.36,7.22ms, FA=7, GRAPPA=2) with the different echoes combined using a Root-Mean-Square (RMS).
+The first session used a 32-channel coil to acquire high-resolution anatomical T1 weighted saggital images using a Multi-Echo MPRAGE sequence (MEMPRAGE; voxel size=1mm isometric; TR=2530ms; TE=1.64,3.6,5.36,7.22ms; FA=7; GRAPPA=2; FoV=$256\times256\times176mm$) with the different echoes combined using a Root-Mean-Square (RMS).

-Functional data were acquired during the second session with a 12-channel coil for comparison with other dataset.
-EPI sequence consists of 40 ascending slices providing cortical and cerebellum coverage with a TR of 2.16 sec (FoV=$220\times220\times132$mm, res=$3.44\times3.44\times3.3$mm, TE=30ms, FA=90, GRAPPA=2).
+Functional data were acquired during the second session with a 12-channel coil for comparison with other dataset and using an EPI sequence providing complete cortical and cerebellum coverage (40 axial slices, acquire in ascending order, TR=2160ms;FoV=$220\times220\times132$mm, voxel size=$3.44\times3.44\times3.3$mm, TE=30ms, FA=90, GRAPPA=2).
-Following fMRI data acquisition, a short EPI set of data was acquired with reversed phase encoding to correct for B0 field inhomogeneity induced distortions.
+Following fMRI data acquisition during task, four volume were acquired using the same EPI sequence but with reversed phase encoding to enable retrospective correction of distortions induced by B0 field inhomogeneity.

-## Preprocessing
+## MRI data preprocessing

-A custom pipeline [@pinsard_integrated_2018] was used to preprocess fMRI data prior to analysis.
 High-resolution anatomical T1 weighted image was preprocessed with Freesurfer [@dale_cortical_1999;@fischl_high-resolution_1999;@fischl_cortical_2008] to segment subcortical regions, reconstruct cortical surfaces and provide inter-individual alignment of cortical folding patterns.
 Pial and grey/white matter interface surfaces were downsampled to match the 32k sampling of Human Connectome Project (HCP) [@glasser_minimal_2013].
 HCP subcortical atlas coordinates were warped onto individual T1 data using non-linear registration using the Ants software [@avants_symmetric_2008;@klein_evaluation_2009].

-fMRI data was processed using an integrated method [@pinsard_integrated_2018] which combines slice-wise motion estimation and intensity correction followed by the resampling of cortical and subcortical gray matter timecourse extraction.
+A custom pipeline [@pinsard_integrated_2018] was used to preprocess fMRI data prior to analysis and relied on an integrated method [@pinsard_integrated_2018] which combines slice-wise motion estimation and intensity correction followed by the extraction of BOLD timecourses in cortical and subcortical gray matter.
-This interpolation concurrently removed B0 inhomogeneity induced EPI distortion estimated by FSL Topup using fMRI data with reversed phase encoding [@andersson_how_2003] acquired after the task.
+This interpolation concurrently removed B0 inhomogeneity induced EPI distortion estimated by FSL Topup tool using the fMRI data with reversed phase encoding [@andersson_how_2003] acquired after the task.
-BOLD signal was further processed to remove drifts and motion-related abrupt signal changes.
+BOLD signal was further processed by detecting whole-brain intensity changes that corresponded to large motion, and each continuous period without such detected event was then separately detrended to remove linear signal drifts.

-Importantly, this preprocessing did not include smoothing, even though interpolation inherent to any motion correction causes averaging of values of neighboring voxels.
+Importantly, the fMRI data preprocessing did not include smoothing, even though the interpolation inherent to any motion correction was based on averaging of values of neighboring voxels.
-This intend to minimize the blurring of data in order to preserve fine-grained patterns of activity, the resolution of relevant patterns being hypothetically at columnar scale.
+This approach was intended to minimize the blurring of data in order to preserve fine-grained patterns of activity, with the resolution of relevant patterns being hypothetically at the columnar scale.

 ## Multivariate Pattern Analysis

 ### Samples

-Each block was modeled by having 2 boxcars, respectively instruction and execution phases, convolved with Hemodynamic Response Functions (HRF).
+Each block was modeled by having 2 boxcars, corresponding to the instruction and execution phases respectively, which were convolved with the Hemodynamic Response Functions.
-Least-square separate (LS-S) regression of each event [@mumford_deconvolving_2012], shown to provide improved activation patterns estimates for MVPA, yielded instruction and execution phases beta maps for each block that were further used as MVPA samples.
+Least-square separate (LS-S) regression of each event, which have been shown to provide improved activation patterns estimates for MVPA [@mumford_deconvolving_2012], yielded instruction and execution phases beta maps for each block that were further used as MVPA samples.

 ### Cross-validated multivariate distance

-Analogously to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns representing the different sequences that were performed by the participants.
+Similarly to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns that represent the different sequences that were performed by the participants.
-However, instead of applying cross-validated classification, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the former's ceiling effect and baseline drift sensitivity [@walther_reliability_2016].
+However, instead of calculating cross-validated classification accuracies, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the former's ceiling effect and baseline drift sensitivity [@walther_reliability_2016].
-Cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016;@diedrichsen_distribution_2016] is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals, that we regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2004].
+In the current study, cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016;@diedrichsen_distribution_2016] which is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals, was regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2004].
-Distance were estimated for pairs of sequences that were in a comparable acquisition stage, that is separately between the newly acquired and between consolidated sequences.
+Distance were estimated separately for pairs of sequences that were in a similar acquisition stage, that is, separately for the newly acquired and for the consolidated sequences.

 ### Searchlight analysis

 Searchlight [@kriegeskorte_information-based_2006] is an exploratory technique that applies MVPA repeatedly on small spatial neighborhoods covering the whole brain while avoiding high-dimensional limitation of multivariate algorithms.
-Searchlight was configured to select for each gray-ordinate the 64 closest neighboring coordinates, using geodesic distance for cortical gray-ordinates, as the subset of features for representational distance estimation.
+Searchlight was configured to select for each gray-matter coordinate their 64 closest neighbors as the subset of features for representational distance estimation.
+The neighborhood was limited to coordinates in the same structure (hemisphere or region of interest), and proximity was determined using respectively euclidian and geodesic distance for subcortical and cortical coordinates.
-The extent of the searchlight was thus kept to a limited range to limit the inflation of false positive or negative results [@etzel_looking_2012;@etzel_searchlight_2013].
+The extent of the searchlight was thus kept to such a local range to limit the inflation of false positive or negative results [@etzel_looking_2012;@etzel_searchlight_2013].

 ### Statistical testing

-To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight distance maps with Threshold-Free-Cluster-Enhancement (TFCE) correction [@smith_threshold-free_2009] and thresholded at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 25 features.
+To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight distance maps with Threshold-Free-Cluster-Enhancement (TFCE) correction [@smith_threshold-free_2009].
+The statistical significance level was set at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 25 features.
-TFCE enabled a locally adaptive statistics and cluster size correction that particularly fitted our non-regular BOLD sampling in gray-ordinates, as well as the different sizes of the structures that we investigated.
+TFCE enabled a locally adaptive statistics and cluster size correction that particularly fitted our BOLD sampling of sparse gray-matter coordinates, as well as the large differences in the sizes of the structures that were investigated.

 The MVPA analysis was done using the PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, efficient searchlight and multivariate measure computation, this to adapt to the study design and the anatomy-constrained data sampling.